-[10] The evidence before the Tribunal in this case consists of written submissions from both the Agency (the Notice of Violation and its Report) and from Zhou (his request for review, his written comments opposing the Agency's request for an extension to file its Report and his additional submissions of August 30, 2010).

-- [11] The Agency through its Report presents the following evidence: - Zhou flew from China to Canada, landing in Vancouver in the early afternoon on June 9, 2010 (travel itinerary of Zhou at Tab 4 of Agency Report). - Zhou completed a Canada Customs Declaration Card E311 dated June 9, 2010, and signed it.
-The box "No" was checked beside the following statement: "I am/we are bringing into Canada: Meat/meat products; dairy products; fruits; vegetables; seeds; nuts; plants and animals or their parts/products; cut flowers; soil; wood/wood products; birds; insects" (E311(09) Declaration Card signed by Zhou at Tab 2 of Agency Report). - Zhou proceeded through Canada Customs in Vancouver after he disembarked from his plane.
+- [10] The evidence before the Tribunal in this case consists of written submissions from both the Agency (the Notice of Violation and its Report) and from Zhou (his request for review, his written comments opposing the Agency's request for an extension to file its Report and his additional submissions of August 30, 2010). - [11] The Agency through its Report presents the following evidence: - Zhou flew from China to Canada, landing in Vancouver in the early afternoon on June 9, 2010 (travel itinerary of Zhou at Tab 4 of Agency Report). - Zhou completed a Canada Customs Declaration Card E311 dated June 9, 2010, and signed it.
+The box "No" was checked beside the following statement: "I am/we are bringing into Canada: Meat/meat products; dairy products; fruits; vegetables; seeds; nuts; plants and animals or their parts/products; cut flowers; soil; wood/wood products; birds; insects" (E311(09) Declaration Card signed by Zhou at Tab 2 of Agency Report).

+- Zhou proceeded through Canada Customs in Vancouver after he disembarked from his plane.
 Zhou completed primary inspection but before secondary inspection a sniffer dog detected that his bags contained products that would require secondary inspection.
 (Inspector's non-Compliance Report for Travellers at Points of Entry CBSA Form 142(05) at Tab 6 of Agency Report). - Agent 10534, at secondary inspection asked Zhou if he owned the bags in question and he responded that he did.
-Agent 10534 then inspected the bags and found two bags of duck meat and one bag of beef meat in Zhou's bags (Inspector's non-Compliance Report for Travellers at Points of Entry CBSA Form 142(05) at Tab 6 of Agency Report). - The meat products found in Zhou's bags were photographed and determined to be from China (Photos at Tab 7 of the Agency Report). - It is unlawful to import meat products from China unless proper documentation is secured for such importation and Zhou presented no such documentation to Agency agents on June 9, 2010, or any time thereafter (Automated Import Reference System (AIRS) report of duck and other meat at Tab 9 of the Agency Report).

-[12] Zhou stated in his submissions (his request for review, his written reasons for opposing the Agency's request for an extension for filing its Report and in his additional submissions filed August 30, 2010) that during the inspection process he suffered treatment by Agency officials that was "discriminatory, insulting, and unprofessional" and that the decision to give him a monetary penalty was "based upon personal prejudice" (request for review).
+Agent 10534 then inspected the bags and found seven (7) packages of eggs in Zhou's bags (Inspector's non-Compliance Report for Travellers at Points of Entry CBSA Form 142(05) at Tab 6 of Agency Report; Record of confiscated products form BSF 156 at Tab 5 of Agency Report). - The eggs found in Zhou's bags were photographed (Photos at Tab 7 of the Agency Report) and determined by Agent 10534 to be from China. - It is unlawful to import eggs from China as this country is not a country listed as being free of avian diseases (Automated Import Reference System (AIRS) report on importation of eggs into Canada at Tab 9 of the Agency Report). - [12] Zhou stated in his submissions (his request for review, his written reasons for opposing the Agency's request for an extension for filing its Report and in his additional submissions filed August 30, 2010) that during the inspection process he suffered treatment by Agency officials that was "discriminatory, insulting, and unprofessional" and that the decision to give him a monetary penalty was "based upon personal prejudice" (request for review).
 Zhou also stated that "During the investigation, she [the Agency official] did not respect me as a person.
 She was using discriminatory, insulting language and gave me a harsh penalty". (written reasons opposing extension request from Agency).
-Finally, Zhou takes issue with the fact that the Agency official attributed words to him that he did not say ("I am not so scared") as set out in the document found at Tab 6 of the Agency Report.
+Finally, Zhou takes issue with the fact that the Agency official attributed words to him that he did not say ("I am not so scared") in her report at Tab 6 of the Agency Report.
 Zhou also noted that the inspector interrupted him frequently and in a disrespectful way during the investigation.
 Zhou states that his mother packed his luggage and while he told her not to pack him any meat, "she may have thought processed and well-packed snacks were ok.
 My mistake is I did not check thoroughly" (additional submissions of August 30, 2010).